vinfreecs/genga/Documentation.md

 # Poynting Robertson drag #
 The Poynting Robertson drag is implemented with two different schemes, both according to BURNS, LAMY, AND SOTER, 1979 (Radiation Forces on Small Particles in the Solar System).
  * The first scheme computes the Yarkovsky effect and performs a velocity kick.
- * The second  scheme computes the drift rates da/dt and de/dt updates the Keplerian elements.
+ * The second scheme computes the drift rates da/dt and de/dt and updates the Keplerian elements.
+This takes longer to compute than the first scheme.

 The Poynting-Robertson drag effect can be enabled by setting 'Use Poynting-Robertson = 1' or 'Use Poynting-Robertson = 2' in the param.dat' file.

-The following parameters are relevant for the Poynting-Robertson drag and can be set in the 'define.h' file:
+The following parameters are relevant for the Poynting-Robertson drag and can be set in the 'param.h' file:
+ * Solar Constant: Solar Constant at 1 AU in W /m^2
- * Asteroid_Q: radiation pressure coefficient
+ * Qpr: radiation pressure coefficient

+When the mass of a particle is zero, then the density `Asteroid_rho`, specified in the `define.h` file, is used to calculate its mass.

 # Set Elements function #
 This option can be used to modiy the orbital parameters of a body according to a precomputed data table.
 To enable this option, the file name must be set with the